 Our affiliated physicians and clinicians lead the medical function of each of our locations and points of care, and are supported by a broader infrastructure assisting with operations.
 The licensed medical professionals we support have extensive experience and are specially trained in workplace health and workers' compensation.
 They apply their knowledge of occupational health services, proven methodologies, and evidence-based clinical guidelines to support rapid and sustainable recovery and return to work.
 We conduct comprehensive internal clinical analysis and reporting designed to track the effectiveness of our solutions in supporting our customers' healthcare needs.
 With our data on millions of cases, our Clinical Analytics and Clinical Quality multi-disciplinary teams help measure outcomes, improve practice patterns, develop intervention strategies, and create an environment of continual learning for our medical clinicians.
-In addition, we established Concentra Occupational Health Research Institute, our occupational health services.
+In addition, we established Concentra Occupational Health Research Institute, our occupational health services research organization, to promote scientific research and continuing medical education in occupational health services.